LLotme/vscode-docker/Home.md

 ## Editing Docker files

-Rich IntelliSense (completions) are provided for `Dockerfile` and `docker-compose.yml` files:
+You can get IntelliSense when editing your `Dockerfile` and `docker-compose.yml` files, with completions and syntax help for common commands.

 [[images/home-dockerfile-intellisense.png|alt=IntelliSense for Dockerfiles]]

-In addition, common errors for `Dockerfile` and `docker-compose.yml` files are detected and reported in the Problems panel.
+In addition, you can use the Problems panel to view common errors for `Dockerfile` and `docker-compose.yml` files.

 ## Generating Docker files

+You can add Docker files to your workspace by opening the Command Palette (`F1` key) and using `Docker: Add Docker Files to Workspace` command.
+The command will generate `Dockerfile` and `.dockerignore` files and add them to your workspace.
+The command will also query you if you want the Docker Compose files added as well; this is optional.

-`Docker: Add Docker Files to Workspace` command will generate `Dockerfile`, `docker-compose.yml`, `docker-compose.debug.yml` and `.dockerignore` files to your workspace.
-The extension recognizes workspaces that use most popular development languages (C#, Node.js, Python, Ruby, Go and Java) and customizes Docker files accordingly.
+The extension recognizes workspaces that use most popular development languages (C#, Node.js, Python, Ruby, Go and Java) and customizes generated Docker files accordingly.

 ## Docker view